-Next to the Nagasaki Peace Park, there is the Atomic Bomb Museum.
+Next to Nagasaki Peace Park, there is the Atomic Bomb Museum.
 The museum was established in 1996 for the remembrance of the atomic bombing of Nagasaki.
-The museum covers the history of the event like a story, focusing on the attack, and the history leading up to it.
+This museum covers the history of the event like a story, focusing on the attack, and the history leading up to it.
 It also covers the history of nuclear weapon development.
 The museum displays photographs, relics, and documents related to the bombing.

 Nagasaki China Town